zhmichael007/google-cloud-demo/MySQL2BQ/readme.md

 Check the raw_data table in BigQuery:
 <img src="./img/cdc_bq.png" width="60%">

-You need to merge the data from raw_data table to destination table according to the operation INSERT, UPDATE and DELETE
+Then you can use the SQL script to merge the data from raw_data table to destination table according to the operation INSERT, UPDATE and DELETE